Can’t make it to the Maldives this year? No problem. Then bring the Maldivian spa home to you with an island-themed DIY spa day.

 Afterward, you’ll look and feel brand new, and who knows?
 Your friends just might think you visited that Maldivian spa.
 Now, enjoy your at-home spa day—and your new hair and skin—and check back for more beauty reviews and skincare tips.

-Featured photo credit: swisshippo / Getty Images via Canva
+This article first appeared on Beauty and Travel Reviews./ Featured photo credit: swisshippo / Getty Images via Canva